Ian McCoshen: Later years

 As a free agent from the Wild, McCoshen was un-signed over the summer before accepting an invitation to attend the Vegas Golden Knights 2021 training camp in preparation for the season.
 After participating in training camp and pre-season, McCoshen was re-assigned to join AHL affiliate, the Henderson Silver Knights on a professional tryout basis on October 2, 2021.

-As a free agent from the Silver Knights in the following off-season, McCoshen signed his first contact abroad in agreeing to a one-year contract in Finland with Ässät of the Liiga on August 15, 2022.
+As a free agent from the Silver Knights in the following off-season, McCoshen signed his first contract abroad in agreeing to a one-year contract in Finland with Ässät of the Liiga on August 15, 2022.
 McCoshen played 59 regular season games in an Ässät jersey only missing one game.
 He scored 7 goals and 21 assists and a total of 28 points.
 McCoshen appeared in 8 playoff games and put up 4 points which were all assists.

 After a lone season with HC Bílí Tygři Liberec of the Czech Extraliga in 2023–24, McCoshen continued his career abroad in joining Chinese based Kunlun Red Star of the KHL, on May 31, 2024.

 McCoshen played in a single season with Kunlun, leaving the Chinese club at the conclusion of his contract to continue in the KHL with Barys Astana, signing a one-year deal on August 13, 2025.